qlem/qlstatus/README.md

 For modules that have a critical threshold (battery, cpu usage, temperature and memory), you can enable the support of the spectrwm colors `enable_spectrwm_colors = 1` and set the index of the desired spectrwm foreground color to use when the module value reach the critical threshold `critical_color_index = n`.

-*-- The support of spectrwm colors is stopped for now. --*
+*-- The support of spectrwm colors is stopped for now --*

 ### Power notifications
 By default notifications related to the battery are enabled.
 Change the value of the option `battery_notifications` to enable or disable power notifications.